 Lost Keys and Lock-outs

 You may have pet fish in no larger than a 10 gallon aquarium.
-Any other animals are not permitted in College housing (even to visit) with the exception of those approved through the office of disability services.
+Any other animals are not permitted in College housing (even to visit) with the exception of those approved through the office of accessability services.

 Each residential community includes a public posting area where students or organizations may post flyers and ads.
 Postings must use approved fasteners (3M products or poster putty on walls, staples or push pins on bulletin boards ie. no duct tape) and must adhere to the College’s Policy on Distribution of Literature.
 Posting is not permitted on the exterior doors or any other surface or area.
 Improperly posted flyers will be removed.